Billionaire Profile

 Deputy Secretary of Defense

-Sworn in as the 36th United States Deputy Secretary of Defense.
+Appointed as the 36th United States Deputy Secretary of Defense on March 17, 2025.

 Philanthropy & Social Impact